Maqi-x/MqGo-IDE/README.md

 # MqGo-IDE
-Simple IDE for Go, python and bash, so far in very early beta stage
+Simple IDE for Go, python and bash, currently in very early beta stage